kentcb/PCLMock/Doc/defining-mocks.md

 The `MockBase<T>` constructor takes a `MockBehavior` that dictates what will happen if an invocation is made against a member for which no specifications have been configured.
 Using `MockBehavior.Strict` will *require* that specifications be configured, otherwise an exception will be thrown when accessing any member for which a specification has not been configured.
 Using `MockBehavior.Loose` won't require any specifications be provided.
 If an invocation is made against a loose mock for which no return value has been specified, a default value is instead returned.
 That is, if the member returns type `T`, the invocation will return `default(T)`.

-Often it is desirable for one's loose mocks to take on some default behavior that reduces the need for configuring rote specifications within your test suite.
+Often it is desirable for mocks to take on some default behavior that reduces the need for configuring rote specifications within your test suite.
 This can be achieved using this pattern:

 ```C#
 public class SomeMock : MockBase<ISomeInterface>, ISomeInterface